 2. Monitor the patient’s bowel movements.

-Since patients with C. diff infection often exhibit loose watery stools, it is essential to monitor the number of bowel movements and observe for complications such as blood or pus in the stool.
+Since patients with C. difficile infection often exhibit loose watery stools, it is essential to monitor the number of bowel movements and observe for complications such as blood or pus in the stool.

 3. Provide oral or intravenous fluid replacement therapy.